-Colour coding on Figure 31 represents a number of samples in ERP line used to represent single point on the sphere surface.
+Colour coding on Figure 33 represents a number of samples in ERP line used to represent single point on the sphere surface.

 Implementation of trigonometry functions in 360Lib

-The following table shows the corresponding standard C functions used in 360Lib to implement the trigonometry functions in this document.
+Table 16shows the corresponding standard C functions used in 360Lib to implement the trigonometry functions in this document.

 Table 16.
 C functions used to implement trigonometry functions